mrbid/Minetest-Worldmods/README.md

 A collection of worldmods used on the VF-TECHNIC minetest server.

 ## Highlights
-- insane amount of bug fixes to pretty much every mod
+- insane amount of unlisted bug fixes to pretty much every mod
 - fixing all bugs and offsets in `/vehicles` _(D00Med Vehicles)_
 - addition of biofuel chainsaws _(based on technic chainsaw)_
 - addition of powerbank mk4 _(zero-point energy)_